| |

 sensitive to bromine and chlorine.
 Thank you.

-the label and test a least twice weekly, until you get a
+the label and test daily, until you get a

 handle on how much biguanide you need to add periodically.